necromeo/s3-tool/README.md

 **Options**:

-- `--download-path TEXT`: Sets download path.
+* `-dp, --download-path TEXT`: Sets download path.
 Will download in the folder where the command is executed if none is set
-- `--worker-threads INTEGER`: Amount of threads used to download in parallel
+* `-t, --threads INTEGER`: Amount of threads used to download in parallel
-- `--help`: Show this message and exit.
+* `--help`: Show this message and exit.

 ## `s3-tool list-keys`